Oct 01, 2015 Full Plate Time Management Activity

 •Ask group members to stop and have them form a circle and share one word to describe the experience.
 This usually leads to some interesting discussions on multi-tasking and the challenges and sometimes stress of having multiple responsibilities.

 •Discuss the analogy of “having a full plate” to represent one’s responsibilities and commitments.
-Ask them to them to think about what is on their plate i.e. their responsibilities, work or school tasks, self-care, stressors, as well as their hobbies and the things they want to spend time doing.
+Ask participants to think about what is on their plate i.e. their responsibilities, work or school tasks, self-care, stressors, as well as their hobbies and the things they want to spend time doing.

 •Hand out paper plates and markers.
 Ask participants to decorate the paper plates with symbols and or words that represent the obligations, tasks and interests that are on their plate.